Claudio Dias

-Claudio Franca Dias (born 10 November 1994) is an English semi-professional footballer who plays as a midfielder for club Banbury United.
+Claudio Franca Dias (born 10 November 1994) is an English semi-professional footballer who plays as a midfielder for club St Neots Town.

 Career

 Northampton Town

 Born in Milton Keynes, Buckinghamshire, Dias joined Northampton Town at under-14 level and progressed through the club's youth system, before signing his first professional contract along with David Moyo on 4 March 2013.
 He made his professional debut for the club as a 76th-minute substitute for Luke Guttridge in a 2–0 win at home to Barnet on the final day of the 2012–13 season.
 During the early months of the 2013–14 season, Dias was an unused substitute on six occasions, but failed to make an appearance.
 He was subsequently released at the end of the season.

 On 30 August 2013, Dias joined Southern League Premier Division club Corby Town on a one-month loan.
 He made his debut for the club a day later as a first half substitute for Tom James in a 1–0 away defeat to St Albans City.
 He made three further league appearances during his loan spell.

 On 13 December 2013, Dias joined Southern League Premier Division club Banbury United on a one-month loan.
 He made his debut for the club as a 66th-minute substitute in a 4–2 away defeat to former club Corby Town five days later.
 In Banbury's next match away to Hemel Hempstead Town, Dias came on as a half-time substitute, before scoring a second half hat-trick in a 5–3 defeat.
 His loan spell concluded having made three league appearances for the club.

 On 7 March 2014, Dias rejoined Banbury United on loan until the end of the 2013–14 season.
 He made a further 12 league appearances, including one goal in a 6–4 win at home to Biggleswade Town on 8 April 2014 to ensure Banbury's survival in the Southern League Premier Division.